Why did we do this?

 - The results and analysis for:

-Since 2015 we've researched how over 540 leading cities from around the world are supporting innovation and entrepreneurship.
-We tested against a series of metrics that collectively answer three questions:
+Since 2015 we have researched how over 60 leading cities from around the world were supporting innovation and entrepreneurship.
+We tested them against a series of metrics that collectively answer three questions:

 - How open is the city to new ideas and new businesses?